Thursday, 10 May 2012

 1. Expand Sentence Length – When children answer a question or request an item using one or two words, increase their sentence length by repeating their answer with an expanded phrase.
 For example, if you ask a child, “Would you like orange juice?” and they answer “Yes,” model a longer response.
 “Yes, I would like orange juice.”
 Then have the child repeat the phrase.

 4. Provide Choices – Give children choices in activities, stories, toys, and foods so they communicate their preferences.
-You can create an opportunity for communication even if you know a child is going to select a favorite story or game.
+You can create an opportunity for communication even if you know a child is going to select a favourite story or game.

 5. Find Time to Communicate – Many children like being entertained by technology, but opportunities for communication are lost when families spend a good deal of time watching television and playing video games.
 Turn off the television during meals and refrain from using portable video games in the car.
 Time spent together at the dinner table and in the car are wonderful opportunities for learning about a child’s day and increasing communication and language skills.